 Financial aid funds are awarded with the expectation that the student will attend classes for the entire term for which the assistance was awarded.
 In the event a student withdraws or ceases attendance in all registered classes in a term, the student may not be eligible for the full amount of financial aid that was originally disbursed.
-The Higher Education Act of 1965, as amended in 1998, require institutions to calculate a Return to Title IV Refund and a Refund of Institutional charges when a student withdraws or otherwise ceases attendance after beginning classes.
+The Higher Education Act of 1965, as amended in 1998, requires institutions to calculate a Return to Title IV Refund, and a refund of institutional charges, when a student withdraws or otherwise ceases attendance after beginning classes.
 These calculations determine if the student earned all the awarded aid and if the student is due a refund on assessed institutional charges for the term.
 The Return of Title IV Funds Policy applies to Federal aid such as Federal Pell Grant, SEOG, Direct Stafford Loan, Perkins Loan, Direct PLUS, and TEACH Grant.
-LaGrange College also applies the same policy to State and Institutional aid programs.
+LaGrange College applies the same policy to State and institutional aid programs.